Buraillc/referral-exchange-system/README.md

 # referral-exchange-system
-Regulatory compliance system to retrieve and exchange referral
+Regulatory compliance interoperable system to retrieve and exchange referral users can retrieve referrals in their systems and send it over to other providers.